-If you detox the natural way, you body’s natural ability to rid itself of the toxins is the primary focus.
-The drugs are allowed to take their course as they exit your system, and the affects they have on you will be felt.
+If you detox the natural way, your body’s natural ability to rid itself of the toxins is the primary focus.
+The drugs are allowed to take their course as they exit your system, and the effects they have on you will be felt.

 Natural detox can include medical intervention.
 The medical intervention used in this method is simply to be sure your vital functions, such as heart rate and blood pressure, remain within survivable ranges.
 If your blood pressure dropped dangerously low, for example, medicine would be used to regulate it so you could remain conscious.

 Even if you choose a natural detox method, detoxing alone or without medical supervision is never recommended.
 One of the advantages to the natural method is you are not introducing any more chemicals into your system.
 Some people also claim the pain of withdrawal serves as a deterrent from relapse.
 Knowing you survived withdrawal, you may be less likely to use again since it would force you to go through detox and withdrawal all over.

 Certain addictions are too dangerous to withdraw from naturally.
 A medicated detoxification program uses drugs to ease some of the pain of withdrawal.
 With certain drugs, especially opiates, the physiological symptoms of withdrawal could be life-threatening and are better avoided.
 Medical detox uses drugs to replace the ones you have been abusing and then the dose is tapered off slowly.